input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 Please note: this is a technology preview of the in-development JavaScript backend for GHC.
 Not all Haskell features are implemented, and bugs are expected.
 It is currently not possible for JavaScript code to call into Haskell code ("foreign exports" aren't implemented).
-GHC does not support multi-targets, so a GHC executable built for JavaScript will only be able to produce JavaScript, and a separate GHC must be used if intending to additionally target other platforms such as native.
+GHC isn't a multi-target compiler yet, so a GHC executable built for a native platform (Linux/x86-64, Windows/x86-64, Darwin/AArch64...) as currently distributed (via ghcup, Stack, binary distributions, etc.) won't be able to produce JavaScript.
+That's why we start this post with the required steps to build yourself a GHC compiler capable of producing JavaScript.

 ## Building GHC as a Cross Compiler to JavaScript